Graziano Cecchini: Biographical data

-At the Trevi Fountain follows Trinity de 'Monti, "from RossoTrevi to the QuadriColour", in this performance 500.000 colored balls roll from the steps of Piazza di Spagna, combining the main manifestos of Futurism of the third millennium.
+At the Trevi Fountain follows Trinity de 'Monti, "from RossoTrevi to the QuadriColour", in this performance, 500.000 coloured balls roll from the steps of Piazza di Spagna, combining the main manifestos of Futurism of the third millennium.

-He becomes the testimonial of De Chirico Foundation, for which he created two works that in 2010, together with the works of Maestro Giorgio De Chirico, were exhibited in a “traveling exhibition” in Miami, New York and Los Angeles.
+He becomes the testimonial of De Chirico Foundation, for which he created two works that, in 2010, together with the works of Maestro Giorgio De Chirico, were exhibited in a “travelling exhibition” in Miami, New York and Los Angeles.

-In August 2008, he makes a photographic complaint reportage in the Burmese jungle, following the Karen Liberation Army.
+In August 2008, he made a photographic complaint reportage in the Burmese jungle, following the Karen Liberation Army.

-In 2008 he was called by Vittorio Sgarbi in Salemi, together with Oliviero Toscani, as “Alderman of Nothing.”
-A Salemi makes a short film, "Poggioreale, the country that does not exist" and organizes various exhibitions and publishes reports on Karen about a book of photo-journalism “Kaw too lei”.
+In 2008, he was called by Vittorio Sgarbi in Salemi, together with Oliviero Toscani, as “Alderman of Nothing”.
+A Salemi makes a short film, "Poggioreale, the country that does not exist" and organises various exhibitions and publishes reports on Karen about a book of photo-journalism “Kaw too lei”.

-In October 2010 in Florence, he creates, on the occasion of the Festival of Creativity, The Rock, a site of 400 tons of marble, mobilizing the main quarries of the Apuan Alps.
+In October 2010, in Florence, he created, on the occasion of the Festival of Creativity, The Rock, a site of 400 tons of marble, mobilising the main quarries of the Apuan Alps.
 He collaborates with various companies marble industry, the Province and the Confederation of Massa and Carrara.

-From 2010 to 2011 he was involved in redesign a factory in Pisa, during that period he worked at his art, paintings and sculptures.
+From 2010 to 2011, he was involved in redesigning a factory in Pisa, during that period he worked on his art, paintings and sculptures.

-From December 2011 to February 2012 his exhibition was presented in Margutta at the Margutta RistorArte; curator of the exhibition is Francesca Barbi Marinetti, nephew of Filippo Tommaso Marinetti.
-The exhibition is entitled "Per Grazia-no ricevuta.
+From December 2011 to February 2012, his exhibition was presented in Margutta at the Margutta RistorArte; the curator of the exhibition was Francesca Barbi Marinetti, nephew of Filippo Tommaso Marinetti.
+The exhibition was entitled "Per Grazia-no ricevuta.
 Le Ma-donne”.